mattchanner/angular-news-feed/README.md

 #  Angular News Feed

-A node.js application with an Angular.js front end to show a number of news feeds.
+A node.js application with a responsive Angular.js front end showing a number of news feeds.

 The news feed format is based on the exported iGoogle xml format (the project came about when iGoogle was killed off).